 Table of Contents

-- General Tips for Audio Recording
+- General Tips on How to Record Audio

 - How to Record Audio

-General Tips for Audio Recording
+General Tips on How to Record Audio

 - Keep the person like participants, interviewees and interviewers not too far from the mic.
 If the condition allows, each person should get a separate microphone.